-My research focuses on authority, citizenship, migration and faith (Messianic Judaism and born-again Christianity), primarily in and around Ethiopia and South Sudan.
+I am a researcher studying authority, citizenship, migration and faith (Messianic Judaism and born-again Christianity), primarily in and around Ethiopia and South Sudan.
 I have also written about different aspects of Israel’s involvement in Africa in the past and present.
-My PhD research is an ethnographic history of the evolution of Messianic Judaism among Nuer communities in Ethiopia’s western frontierlands.
+My PhD research, in Durham University’s Department of History, is an ethnographic history of the evolution of Evangelical Zionism and Messianic Judaism among Nuer communities in Ethiopia’s western frontierlands.